Policies and Procedures

 The nursery will not tolerate abusive treatment of staff, physical or verbal.

-It will be advised that initial contact be then made to the nursery managers to help to resolve any outstanding issues.
+It is advised that initial contact be then made to the nursery managers to help to resolve any outstanding issues.

 If it is felt after all mediation is exhausted that the staff team is at any risk of further abuse, the managers withhold the right to terminate the placement of the child and exclude the family from attending the nursery.